mui/material-ui/docs/src/pages/customization/css-in-js.md

 ### Other HTML element

 [Create React App](https://github.com/facebookincubator/create-react-app) strips HTML comments when creating the production build.
-To get around the issue, you can provide an DOM element (other than a comment) as the JSS insertion point.
+To get around the issue, you can provide a DOM element (other than a comment) as the JSS insertion point.

 For example, a `<noscript>` element: